-Wouldn’t you love an army of advocates parading around your brand – retweeting your content, singing your praises on their blogs and raving about your products and services to their social media connections?
+Wouldn’t you love a brand advocacy army – retweeting your content, singing your praises on their blogs and raving about your products and services to their social media connections?
 Well, developing advocacy around your brand isn’t going to happen overnight, and it’s not something that can be mass produced.
 It takes time and effort – and it all starts with building real relationships on an individual basis.
 Social media has presented brands with an unprecedented opportunity to seek out and respond to customers, solve problems and develop a true and human connection with their community – in real time.

 Brand advocacy requires real relationship building, and it doesn’t stop there – brands need to continue nurturing their relationships with their consumers and community to maintain long-lasting, two-way relationships with their brand advocates.